 - Dogs are allowed, but keep them on leash and pick up after them

-- Check your dog’s paws for wear and bring booties in case they become too raw or turn around before things get serious
+- Check your dog’s paws for wear while hiking Mount Tallac.
+And, bring booties in case those paws become too raw.
+Turn back before things get serious.

 Parking Directions for the Mount Tallac Trailhead:

-If you do plan to travel to Mount Tallac during the “off-season,” you can still park at the gate and hike the extra mile to the trailhead, just don’t block the gate.
+You can still hike Mount Tallac in the “off-season.”
+Just park at that gate and hike the extra mile to the trailhead.
+And, be sure you don’t actually block the gate.